appsmithorg/appsmith-docs/website/docs/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith.md

 # Connect via localhost

-## Connect to a localhost database/API
+## Connect to a localhost database/ API

 With your on-premises Appsmith instance running on the same system, you may use [`host.docker.internal` ](how-to-work-with-local-apis-on-appsmith.md#using-docker-internal)or [ngrok](how-to-work-with-local-apis-on-appsmith.md#using-ngrok) to connect to databases, APIs, and services that are running on localhost or as other docker containers.